 This annual report consists of a series of financial statements.
 The Statement of Net Position and Statement of Activities, presented on pages 10 and 11, provide information about the activities of the District as a whole and present a longer-term view of the District's finances.
 The fund financial statements for governmental activities, presented on pages 12 through 15, provide information about how District services were financed in the short-term, and how much remains for future spending.
-Fund financial statements also report the District's operations in more detail than the government-wide statements by providing information about the District's most significant funds.
+Fund financial statements also report the District's most significant funds.
 The remaining statements provide financial information about activities for which the District acts solely as a trustee or agent for the benefit of those outside the District.